-The first known documentation of the peak we call Mount Everest occurred between 1715 and 1717 at the hands a trio of Chinese surveyors assigned to the mission by Qing Emperor Kangxi.
-The team used the mountain’s traditional Tibetan name “Qomolangma,” which translates to “Holy Mother,” in their official records.
+The first known documentation of the peak we call Mount Everest occurred between 1715 and 1717 by a trio of Chinese surveyors assigned to the mission by Qing Emperor Kangxi.
+The team used the mountain’s traditional Tibetan name Qomolangma in their official records.
 (Variants of the spelling include Chomolungma, Zhūmùlǎngmǎ Feng, and Jomo Langma.)

 Despite Mount Everest’s reputation as the tallest mountain on Earth, it’s nowhere near the peaks of Hawaii.
 Mauna Kea may not reach Everest’s superlative 29,000-ish feet above sea level, peaking at just shy of 13,800 feet.
-But Mauna Kea stretches a whopping 19,700 feet below the ocean, adding up to a total height of approximately 33,500 feet and eclipsing its landlocked rival by more than three-quarters of a mile.
+But Mauna Kea stretches 19,700 feet below the ocean, adding up to a total height of approximately 33,500 feet and eclipsing its landlocked rival by more than three-quarters of a mile.

 Mount Everest is home to some of the world’s highest-dwelling living things.
 Scientists have found moss growing as high as the mountain’s 21,260-foot mark.

 Even more astounding is the Himalayan jumping spider, which makes its home at Everest’s 22,000-foot point, the highest permanent residence for any animal on the planet.
 The spider is believed to survive exclusively on small hexapods carried up the mountain by the wind.

-In 1885, Englishman Clinton Thomas Dent—a decorated surgeon and the future president of the Alpine Club of Great Britain—penned the first official prediction of mankind’s conquering of Mount Everest.
+In 1885, Englishman Clinton Thomas Dent—a decorated surgeon and the future president of the Alpine Club of Great Britain—penned the first official prediction of climbers summiting Mount Everest.
 Although Dent included this proclamation in his book Above the Snowline, he wasn’t necessarily a proponent of the endeavor, writing, “I do not for a moment say that it would be wise to ascend Mount Everest, but I believe most firmly that it is humanly possible to do so; and, further, I feel sure that even in our own time, perhaps, the truth of these views will receive material corroboration.”

 Fellow mountaineer and writer Geoffrey Winthrop Young later recalled Dent’s aversion to braving new peaks.
-“He has often been quoted as saying that the Alps were exhausted as far back as the 1880’s [sic],” Young wrote in a 1943 issue of The Alpine Journal, “and he once wrote me a friendly warning not to attempt new Alpine ways, ‘since there is really nothing left worth risking much for.’”
+“He has often been quoted as saying that the Alps were exhausted as far back as the 1880’s,” Young wrote in a 1943 issue of The Alpine Journal, “and he once wrote me a friendly warning not to attempt new Alpine ways, ‘since there is really nothing left worth risking much for.’”

-was a trailblazing mountaineer who participated in the first three British attempts to scale Everest.
+George Mallory was a trailblazing mountaineer who participated in the first three British attempts to scale Everest.
 Tragically, Mallory’s third go at the peak, undertaken in 1924, resulted in his and fellow climber Andrew “Sandy” Irvine’s disappearance.
 For decades, Mallory and Irvine’s bodies could not be found.
 During a 1936 climb, mountaineer Frank S. Smythe spotted what he believed to be a human body at the bottom of a distant gully, but he confined his observation to private writings for fear of incurring unwanted attention from the press.
 Smythe’s discovery would not become public until 2013, 14 years after the BBC-sponsored Mallory and Irvine Research Expedition of 1999 led to the recovery of Mallory’s body, but not Irvine’s.